Courses

 Quantitative Methods in International Relations

-Course type: M.A. seminar, Johns Hopkins University SAIS Europe
+Course type: seminar, Johns Hopkins University SAIS Europe

 This is a quantitative reasoning course meant to provide students with a thorough introduction to the use of statistical methodology in the empirical study of international relations.
 It combines hands-on statistical training in R and applied learning of modern IR literature.